jamespooley/brain-age-prediction/notes/grant-text.md

 ### The Importance of Neurodevelopmental Trajectories

 A recent trend in developmental neuroscience is the construction trajectories of neurodevelopment.
 These approaches provide a gross anatomical complement to tractography studies, which map the "miswiring" of the brain.
+Rather than examining the absolute size or thickness of brain structures in isolation, it is increasingly acknowledged that the dynamic *pattern* of growth and development of these structures holds more information and clinical potential.

 Clinicians and researchers now view many of the most common and and debilitating psychiatric conditions as neurodevelopmental disorders.
-Viewed in this light, one strategy for diagnosing conditions as diverse as attention deficit hyperactivity disorder (ADHD), autism, and schizophrenia is to identify their non-normative patterns of brain development, rather than focusing on overt behavioral symptoms.
+Viewed in this light, one strategy for diagnosing conditions as diverse as attention deficit hyperactivity disorder (ADHD), autism spectrum disorder (ASD), and schizophrenia is to identify their non-normative patterns of brain development, rather than focusing on overt behavioral symptoms.
 The hope is that by identifying non-normative neurodevelopmental trajectories, drug- or behavior-based interventions can be targeted toward putting an individual back on the road towards the normative trajectory of brain development.

-Rather than viewing the absolute size of brain structures in isolation, neurodevelopmental trajectories will lead the way toward neurological analogs of "growth charts" used by physicians .to identify aberrant patterns of growth.
+Rather than assessing the absolute size of brain structures in isolation, neurodevelopmental trajectories will lead the way toward neurological analogs of "growth charts" used by physicians to identify aberrant patterns of growth.

 Given the dynamic nature of the process of brain development (REFERENCE), many researchers are moving away from cross-sectional to longitudinal studies,